SHADE-AI/daidepp/daide-specification.md

 Float is a floating point number in a format typically used by programming languages.
 It is currently parsed with the following regular expression:
 [-+]?((\d*\\.\d+)|(\d+\\.?))([Ee][+-]?\d+)?

-Strategy Robot Note: We intend to use INS to indicate active punishment or reward (changing our move to enfore the utility bound).
+Strategy Robot Note: We intend to use INS to indicate active punishment or reward (changing our move to enforce the utility bound).
 In contrast, PRP indicates that we predict the utility bound is correct without our active enforcement.

 Example message sent from England to Germany:
 > IFF (XDO((GER AMY BER) MTO MUN)) THN (PRP (ULB (GER 0.8))) ELS (INS (UUB (GER 0.1)))